 But before you visit the Hoover Dam, you should know some interesting facts about the place.
 It will only add to the charm.

-1- It is a Huge Dam
+1- It is a Massive Dam

 2- It Had A Different Name

 The dam wasn’t always called as the Hoover Dam.
 It was previously known as the Boulder Dam while it was still on the conception stage.
 While it was being constructed, the name Boulder Dam was used and for a long time the name stuck.
 Many of the local residents of Boulder City ( the city that built the dam) still refer to it as Boulder Dam.

-Then, on September 17, 1930, while marking the construction of a railroad line that would end at the dam, the its was announced that the Dam will be known after the President Herbert Hoover.
+Then, on September 17, 1930, while marking the construction of a railroad line that would end at the dam, it was announced that the Dam will be known as Hoover Dam, after the President Herbert Hoover.
 Then the next president came and the new U.S secretary didn’t agree with the name and proposed that it should be called the Boulder Dam.
 The name of Herbert Hoover was already being associated with the Great Depression as many believed he was responsible for it.
 Later, in 1947, an official resolution was passed by the congress and the name Hoover Dam became the official name.

 3- Multiple Use of the Dam

-The Hoover Dam is multi-functional structure that was built first to contain the flooding, then for providing water and then electricity.
+The Hoover Dam is multi-functional structure that was built first to contain the flooding, then for providing water and electricity.

 5- Nazi Plot was Thwarted

 To prevent any attack on the dam, the authorities put a restriction on the boats that were allowed in the Black Canyon.
 Employees were restricted too.
-It was totally closed after the Pearl Harbor attack till the end of the second World War in 1945.
+It was totally closed after the Pearl Harbor attack until the end of the second World War in 1945.

 6- It Became the Largest Reservoir in the USA